A bit of background

 This was about the time Roy Link was pioneering 14mm gauge and I was hooked.
 The first project was a WW1 layout (and some locos and stock still exist from those days) but it wasn't long before the Ffestiniog influence crept in - and then took over.

 There were many false starts, some sold or given away, some simply scraped and burnt.
-Rhyd was started in 2006, although a number of building predate that by about 10 years.
-It was started in Swansea and is now in the far North of Scotland in its fourth home.
+Rhyd was started in 2006, although a number of buildings predate that by about 10 years.
+It was started in Swansea, developed in the far North of Scotland and is now in its sixth home, back in Wales.
 I am glad I built something that can move with me!

 It was always intended to be a 'home' layout.
 It was made to be transportable.
-I enjoy exhibiting but as I do not drive I do not enjoy getting it to exhibitions and besides, everywhere is so far away!
+I enjoy exhibiting but as I do not drive I do not enjoy getting it to exhibitions, it is simply too big for one person to manage.
 It has been to six, with its final outing being Model Rail Scotland in 2016.

 This is what has prompted this website - so I still exhibit Rhyd, but from the comfort of my own home.